Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 **Notes:**

 * Proto-volcano lifecycle now consumes proto expirations to trigger eruptions that seed lava cores, uplift rims, and clear vegetation while feeding the lava system.
-Lava spread and cooling now scale with the volcano mask so flows stay localized and cool between eruptions, and a long-run regression locks repeated volcano cycles.
-Next step: wire rain-region cooling multipliers into the lava system and broaden regression to cover mixed rain/volcano interactions.
+Lava spread and cooling now scale with the volcano mask so flows stay localized and cool between eruptions, rain-driven cooling bonuses feed into the lava step, and the long-run regression now exercises mixed rain/volcano scenarios.
+Next step: begin Phase 5 by introducing regional rain events that rasterize into the rain mask and drive the remaining multipliers.

 ---